felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 is that you create a pattern of work that forces your brain to think about these ideas and have them make sense for you.
-You get bonus points if you make this review public: not only are you sharing your knowledge, but you also encourage people to participate in your journey and share knowledge with you.
+You get bonus points if you make this review public: not only are you sharing your knowledge, but you also encourage people to participate in your journey and initiate discussions with you.

-The format you use to review your books doesn't matter.
-It can be a website like me, a fresh page in your notebook, a Word document, an email, a spreadsheet, etc. As long as you use _your_ words to write about the subject you read about, you will do fine.
+The format you use to review your books doesn't matterinitiate discussions It can be a website like me, a fresh page in your notebook, a Word document, an email, a spreadsheet, etc. As long as you use _your_ words to write about the subject you read about, you will do fine.
 The easiest it is for you to access that information once you're done, the better.

 That's it, really!
-However, since I am very passionate about this subject, I can't resist sharing some additional tricks.
+However, since I am very passionate about this subject, I can't resist sharing some additional tips.
 Head over to the [Appendix](#appendix) for more precise tricks.

 # Chapter 6: Conclusion

-I find this image below very telling.
-My learning system allowed me to compress a 421-page book down to its essential learning nuggets, which take only 50 pages in my A5-sized journal.
+I find the image below very telling.
+My learning system allowed me to compress a 421-page book down to its essential learning nuggets, which take only 50 handwritten pages in my A5-sized journal.
 This means I will get as much information from reading these 50 pages than from reading 421 pages.

 {{< figure src="/img/compressed-book.jpg" position="center" caption="50 pages of pure nuggets!" >}}